 Remember, when it comes to the productivity of your business, there is a thin line between giving in and taking care of your needs.

-Developing a mental health policy that works
+Developing a policy that works

 Setting Standards For Your business’s mental health policy

 You want the foundation of your communication plan to be solid.
 The policy must be concise and identify the aspirations in a way that is meaningful.
-One way of achieving this would be by improving mental health awareness and knowledge within your work environment.
+One way of achieving this would be by improving awareness and knowledge within your work environment.
 You should pick the communication method that fits best for your company’s ideals.